srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 -   Boxes to store battery charging kits
 -   Red Lanyards for media consent denials
 -   "Recording in progress" signage
--   Optionaly, a laptop to use the helpdesk system on
+-   Optionally, a laptop to use the helpdesk system on